Kesha: 2012–2013: Warrior and other projects

 Kesha's second studio album, Warrior, was released on November 30, 2012.
 She began writing for the album while on her own headlining tour in 2011.
-The album featured productions from Max Martin, as well as a song by Wayne Coyne, the lead singer of the alternative band The Flaming Lips.
+The album featured productions from Max Martin, as well as a song by Wayne Coyne, the lead singer of the psychedelic rock band The Flaming Lips.
 Coyne had reached out to Kesha for a collaboration after hearing that she was a fan of the band.
 Besides working on Kesha's album, they recorded the song "2012 (You Must Be Upgraded)" for the band's album, The Flaming Lips and Heady Fwends (2012).
 To coincide with the release of the album, Kesha released the illustrated autobiography My Crazy Beautiful Life through Touchstone Books in November 2012.
 The first single taken from Warrior was "Die Young".
 The song debuted at number thirteen on the Billboard Hot 100 and eventually peaked at number 2.
 The song also charted across Europe and the English-speaking world and reached the top ten in Australia, Canada, and Belgium.

 "C'Mon", the album's second single, underperformed commercially, only peaking at number 27 on the Billboard Hot 100 and ending her string of top ten hits on the chart.
 Despite this, "C'Mon" continued Kesha's streak of top ten hits (with nine) on the Mainstream Top 40 Pop Songs chart, also graphed by Billboard.
 In July 2013, Kesha started the Warrior Tour, which would support the album.
 The North American leg was co-headlined with American rapper Pitbull.
 Kesha's third single from Warrior, "Crazy Kids", was released in April 2013 and also under-performed, peaking at number 40 on the Hot 100, number 19 on the Mainstream Top 40, yet did achieve massive success in South Korea and Belgium, peaking at numbers 2 and 5 in those countries, respectively.
 A TV documentary, Kesha: My Crazy Beautiful Life, began airing on MTV also in April 2013.

 In July 2013, The Flaming Lips stated their intention of releasing a full-length collaborative album with Kesha, called Lipsha.
 However, the project eventually cancelled in the winter of the same year.
 Kesha sent a message to a fan expressing how it was out of her control and that she wanted to release the material, even for free, saying that she did not care about the money.
 On October 7, 2013, Kesha and Pitbull released a collaboration, "Timber", which became an international commercial success and Kesha's third number-one and tenth top-ten single on the Billboard Hot 100.